IT Cost & Asset Automation

 A bill of IT can also help with making your accounts accurate.
 The bill of IT is a bill that specifies the association between an IT asset (or service) with any or all of the following: cost, price, budget for its use, quality and benchmarking.
-A bill of IT’s purpose is to justify an IT bill to people who would otherwise not understand what the IT asset (or service) does and the impact that it has on the business.
+A bill of IT’s purpose is to justify an IT bill to people who would otherwise not http://page.cimpl.com/what-is-it-expense-management-en

 Download our case studies and learn how a large international bank was able to automate more than 50% of their MACDs.